 The Placebo Effect

-The placebo effect is an amazing thing.
+The placebo effect is amazing.
 The more a person believes a medicine will work, the more likely they are to feel better after taking it.
+Even when people know it’s a placebo, it still has a positive effect.
 One possible explanation is that the brain releases endorphins when it expects to start feeling better.
-This is a self-fulfilling prophecy because edorphins have a similar structure to painkillers such as morphine.
-That’s why there are about a thousand home remedies for headaches.
+This is a self-fulfilling prophecy because endorphins have a similar structure to painkillers such as morphine.
+That’s why there are about a thousand different home remedies for headaches.
 Most of them don’t actually fix the underlying cause.
 But as long people believe they work, they do.

 Home Remedies That Work

 There are plenty of home remedies that are very effective.
 In the past I’ve talked about medicinal herbs and the benefits of apple cider vinegar, but there are also a lot of strange-sounding home remedies that work well.
 For example, I know for a fact that the fastest way to cure hiccups is a spoonful of sugar.
+It sounds weird, but it works.
+I’ve done it countless times.
 I also know that eating yogurt can cure bad breath.
-There are scientific explanations for these.
+But there are scientific explanations for these.

 If you visit MyHomeRemedies.com, you’ll find a database with thousands of user-submitted remedies.
 The problem is that there are many bogus remedies on that site.
 For example, someone said that his doctor told him to drink a Coke and eat some chocolate when his blood pressure was high.
-Not a good idea!
+This is not a good idea!

 How To Tell The Difference